Racass/BetterLog/README.md

  * Visualization
    * Implements a SAP Business One form to see the log
    * Implements a windows forms screen to visualize the log
+ * Others
+   * Create a documentation
+   * Levels of debug
+     * Based on the debug level, will save something or not.